 The Starwood Preferred Guest program also allows you to transfer points out of the program and into some of the most popular frequent flyer programs.

 Currently, transfer partners include a ton of popular airline loyalty programs, such as British Airways Executive Club, American Airlines AAdvantage, Delta Airlines SkyMiles, U.S. Airways Dividend Miles, Virgin Atlantic Flying Club, and more.

 Most of the transfers are offered at a 1:1 ratio, but several airline partners aren’t quite as generous.
 Make sure you understand the transfer ratio you will receive before transferring any points out of the lucrative Starwood Preferred Guest program and into any frequent flyer program.

 Also keep in mind that you get a 5,000-point bonus for every transfer of 20,000 or more Starwood points to airlines.
 In other words, 20,000 SPG points becomes 25,000 American Airlines miles once they are transferred into the program.

 Earning Starwood Preferred Guest Points

-Earning Starwood Preferred Guest points is a piece of cake once you sign up for the Starwood Preferred Guest® Credit Card from American Express (currently unavailable).
-Meeting the minimum spending requirement on the card will net you a total of 25,000 Starpoints, or 50,000 for a married couple if both partners get the card.
+Earning Starwood Preferred Guest points is a piece of cake once you sign up for the Starwood Preferred Guest® Credit Card from American Express.
+Meeting the minimum spending requirement on the card will net you a total of 75,000 Bonus Points after you use your new Card to make $3,000 in purchases within the first 3 months, or 150,000 for a married couple if both partners get the card.